-A student's compulsory education period is from the beginning of the year in which the student reaches the age of 5 years and 6 months until either the end of the year in which he or she reaches the age of 17 years and 6 months or the day on which he or she reaches the age of 18 years, whichever happens first (School Education Act, s.6).
+A student's compulsory education period is from the beginning of the year in which the student reaches the age of 5 years and 6 months until either the end of the year in which the student reaches the age of 17 years and 6 months or the day on which the student reaches the age of 18 years, whichever happens first (School Education Act, s.6).
 In most schools, this period corresponds to Pre-Primary to Year 12.